convince-project/AS2FM/docs/source/tutorials.rst

 Model translation with AS2FM
 ```````````````````````````````

-From this model in SCXML we can generate a JANI representation with AS2FM by executing:
+From this model in SCXML you can generate a JANI representation with AS2FM by executing:

 .. code-block:: bash

     cd AS2FM/test/jani_generator/_test_data/tutorial_fetch_and_carry
     as2fm_scxml_to_jani main.xml

-This produces the same model in the JANI format in the file `main.jani`.
+This produces the same model in the JANI (link) format in the file `main.jani`.
 You can find the expected sample output in `sample_solutions_and_outputs/reference_main.jani`

 Model Checking with SMC Storm
 ```````````````````````````````
 We can now check with SMC Storm what the probability is that the snack will eventually be placed at the table.
-This can be expressed as P_min(F topic_snacks0_loc_msg.ros_fields__data = 1 ∧ topic_snacks0_loc_msg.valid), where F is the finally operator of linear temporal logic (LTL) and the first operand of the formula expresses that the snack is located at the table (id 1).
+This can be expressed as ``P_min(F topic_snacks0_loc_msg.ros_fields__data = 1 ∧ topic_snacks0_loc_msg.valid)``, where F is the finally operator of linear temporal logic (LTL) and the first operand of the formula expresses that the snack is located at the table (id 1).
 The second operand is needed to make sure the system is still in a valid state.
 The property is formulated in `properties.jani`.

 This property can be checked by calling SMC Storm on the JANI file generated before with AS2FM.
 For more details on SMC Storm you can have a look the `SMC Storm repository <https://github.com/convince-project/smc_storm>`_.